16 Free Concept Map Templates (Word, PPT)

 How to Create a Constructive Concept Map

-There are different ways to create a template of a concept map, and your choice of software will often depend on your specific needs and preferences.
+There are different ways to create a template of a map, and your choice of software will often depend on your specific needs and preferences.
 Below are a few options for how to create a concept map:

 Using Google Docs